satoshikumano/Kii-FCM/README.md

 - Enter Packagename, optional signing certificate.
 - Download config file (google-services.json) and place it in the root directory of the application.
 - Run app and login with existing user, send push notification from [Kii Developer Console](https://developer.kii.com).
-  App shows notification with laucher idon (dorid icon) when recieved push.
+  App shows notification with laucher icon (dorid icon) when recieved push.

 ## Start with FCM.
 - Sign up/in to Firebase.